 1. You Need More Space

-The cost of a house in the city center is huge and most people prefer living in a smaller apartment filled with their belongings with no free space.
-You can consider moving to a new house with bigger space especially in the suburb.
+The cost of a house in the city center is huge, and most people prefer living in a smaller apartment filled with their belongings with no free space.
+You can consider moving to a new house with bigger space, especially in the suburb.

 3. Working From Home

 According to Bloomberg, the work from home boom will lift productivity by 5% in the US.
-With more companies focusing on work from home policy, your boss might finally decide that you should work from home and you will need a dedicated home office to improve your productivity.
-It can be part of the reason why you will consider upgrading your house size if your present house is too small for home office.
+With more companies focusing on work from home policy, your boss might finally decide that you should work from home, and you will need a dedicated home office to improve your productivity.
+It can be part of the reason why you will consider upgrading your house size if your present house is too small for a home office.

 4. Increase in financial strength or social status